 Public Charging Stations will be considered as a point for sale of service where some value addition is also provided through the premises of charging station operator.
 Setting up of a PCS is a de-licensed business activity.
 One needs to go through the process of applying for connection and obtain necessary permissions by ensuring conformance to protocols, technical and performance standards.
 The Ministry of Power (MoP) issued a revised guidelines and standards for charging infrastructure for electric vehicles on Oct 1, 2019, specifying the minimum requirement and guidelines for EV public charging stations.

 Government of India has been taking measures to strengthen the EV infrastructure through various initiatives.
 The GST rate on chargers and EV charging stations has been reduced from 18% to 5%.
 Also, under FAME II, Rs 1,000 crore was for incentivising setting up of 2,700 charging stations – one charging station every 3 km in cities and every 25 km on both sides of highways.
-In a follow-up to that, Government invited bids for setting up 1,000 EV charging stations with 6000 charging points in Jun 2019 and published a revised tender on 28th Aug with a 15/09/19 deadline for submission.
+In a follow-up to that, Government invited bids for setting up 1,000 EV charging stations with 6000 charging points in 2019.
 These charging stations could be established for commercial and non-commercial use at municipal parking lots, petrol stations, streets, malls, a government office complex, government hospitals and educational institutions or semi-restricted premises (e.g. cab aggregators fleet charging).
 In Oct 2020, DHI Invited proposals for availing incentives under FAME II for the deployment of 1,544 Fast Charging stations nation-wide at every 25 km on both sides of Expressways and National Highways.
 Each charging station to host at least one CCS II or CHAdeMO (minimum 50 KW) EVSE AND one DC 001 (15 KW) such that min one CCS II and one CHAdeMO EVSE can be found in an interval of 4 consecutive charging stations.

 For information on Battery Swapping, visit Battery Swapping – A Pragmatic Complement To EV Charging